 Is baggage insurance worth it?

-What is baggage cover?
+What is baggage insurance?

 - Personal baggage and/or cash left unattended.

 - Items in transit that have been checked in by your airline (however unfair that seems).
+The airline should pay compensation.

 - Items left unattended in your vehicle, unless they’re locked in a glove compartment, boot or luggage box and there are obvious signs of a break-in.